-Course Name: Child Development Grade: 11 - 12 No. of Semesters: 1 Course Name: Interior Design Grade: 9 - 12 No. of Semesters: 1 Child Development provides knowledge about the physical, mental, emotional, intellectual and social growth of children.
+Course Name: Child Development

+Child Development provides knowledge about the physical, mental, emotional, intellectual and social growth of children.
 Human growth and development from ages 0 to 6 years will be presented.
 A HeadStart observation and teaching will be a part of this course.
 Students will be able to accept, enjoy and be interested in children, be better able to understand the needs of children and the factors which promote their growth and development.
-They will also learn how children grow emotionally, socially, physically, intellectually and mentally and be able to understand themselves better through studying the growth and development of children.
+They will also learn how children grow emotionally, socially, physically , intellectually and mentally and be able to understand themselves better through studying the growth and development of children.
 Limit of 20 students per class.

+Course Name: Interior Design

 The primary focus of this course is the interior design of a home.
 Through design, students begin to understand that interior design is an environment created by the structure, furnishings and surroundings of the home.
 Students will be able to evaluate the various types of housing available, set up goals for the homes they will eventually establish, be able to furnish and decorate a home using the principles and elements of design, draw and understand basic blueprint symbols and recognize various period homes from American History.
 Limit of 14 students per semester.

-Course Name: Independent Living Independent Living is a course designed to help students prepare for living on their own.
+Course Name: Independent Living

+Independent Living is a course designed to help students prepare for living on their own.
 The content focuses on areas that they will encounter as they become adults and move on with education, careers and perhaps families.
 The students will focus on five main content areas: learning to manage, understanding relationships, managing finances, living on your own, and balancing work and family.
 In addition, they will learn basic clothing repair and care.
 Life skills needed to be an effective member of a family and society will also be examined.Limit of 20 per class.

+Course Name: FCS Advanced Studies - Fashion

+Prerequisite: Fashion Design and Advanced Fashion Design

+This is an advanced level class for seniors only.
+It is a third level class for those students who have successfully passed both Fashion Design and Advanced Fashion Design or be recommended by the teacher.
+Students will be in charge of designing and marketing their own product or one designed for them.
+They will use the design techniques learned in the previous classes to design a product and then implement technology to produce the written directions and patterning techniques to then market their product to the textile and fashion industry.
+Limit 10 students per class.

+Course Name: FCS Advanced Studies - Foods

+Prerequisite: Beginning Foods and Advanced Foods

+This is an advanced class for seniors only.
+It is a third level class for those who have successfully passed both Beginning and Advanced Foods classes or be recommended by the teacher.
+Students will be in charge of the planning, ordering, and bookkeeping of a business that revolves around food.
+They will plan menus, cost items, market their business through advertising and then keep track of all receipts of their business.
+Students will research healthy recipes, be able to use a variety of strategies to advertise their products and then utilize a spreadsheet to show profits through their business.
+Limit of 16 students per class.